-Cornelius Dämmrich is a well-known 3D Artist, who produces mind-blowing still images, full of details, with a care for light and composition.
-You’ve probably seen some of his works here and there, otherwise stop everything and discover his works now.
+Cornelius Dämmrich is a well-known 3D artist, who produces mind-blowing still images, full of details, with a care for light and composition.
+You’ve probably seen some of his works like 52 Hz or Haze, otherwise stop everything and discover his works now 🙂

 Through this interview, you will have a deeper understanding of what it takes to create world-class images as a digital artist.